eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 The [pomodoro method](#timers) works here.
 Set a timer for just 25m to keep in touch with the project.

 ## Centralize Your Inboxes

+_Bring all tasks, broadly defined, into one todo list._

 Life is full of inboxes: